CONABIO/antares3/docs/setup_cluster.rst

 .. attention::

 	Open Datacube supports NETCDF CF and S3 drivers for storage (see `Open DataCube Ingestion Config`_).
-Different dependencies are required for different drivers.
-Choose one of the drivers supported by OpendataCube according to your application and select appropiate bash script to configure the autoscaling group.
+Different software dependencies are required for different drivers.
+Choose one of the drivers supported by Open DataCube according to your application and select appropiate bash script to configure the autoscaling group.

 .. _Open DataCube Ingestion Config: https://datacube-core.readthedocs.io/en/latest/ops/ingest.html#ingestion-config